UrosDoe7/easy-loadtesting-integration/06-in-Summary/Readme.md

  # 06-in-Summary
-it's what you can import in your Jenkins to automate your monitoring
+it's what you can import in your Jenkins pipeline to automate your monitoring

 - stop loadgen